 - The flower structure of beans, peas, and tomatoes means Mother Nature plans on true-to-type seeds with very little intervention on our part.

-- The more open nature of pepper flowers means a little more effort is required on our part, such as bagging the blossoms, is needed to prevent unwanted cross-pollination.
+- The more open nature of pepper flowers means a little more effort is required on our part, such as bagging the blossoms, to prevent unwanted cross-pollination.

-- Wind pollinated crops such as corn require considerable intervention / action on your part to maintain seed purity.
+- Wind pollinated crops such as corn require considerable intervention / action on our part to maintain seed purity.

 Life cycle is primarily a matter of scheduling – the time required for harvest of mature seeds.
 Biennial root crops require over-wintering in storage in northern gardens.